MaaS in Australia – Customer insights and opportunities for Mobility as a Service in Australia

 We interviewed more than 80 experts across a range of organisations within government, academia, and industry – Not just transport experts but people involved in planning, telecommunications, social equity, and community transport.

 These perspectives enabled us to better understand the types of challenges they face and design the most appropriate questions to build the consumer survey deployed.

-We will launch the report publication and findings at our Melbourne Business Event 31 July
+The report and findings were launched at our Melbourne Business Event on 31 July 2018.
+I

 Smart Transport for Australia Report

 Smart Transport for Australia describes the status of ITS in Australia, providing examples of local and international initiatives with contributions from the global ITS leaders.

 Produced by ITS Australia and prepared by Fivenines Consulting, Smart Transport for Australia is a comprehensive, high-level Report leveraging off the 23rd ITS World Congress, Melbourne, 2016.

 The Report captures key Congress messages, with a focus on Australian considerations, identifying industry initiatives, opportunities, and benefits.

 Launched on 1 March 2017 in Brisbane, Smart Transport for Australia sets out a summary of the key Congress themes.
 The Report will enable governments, industry, researchers, and start-ups to consider a pathway forward to promote the development and adoption of smart transport technology solutions to improve safety, mobility and sustainability.

 The ITS World Congress is the premier event in the international intelligent transport systems calendar.
 ITS Australia has had the privilege of hosting this prestigious event twice – Sydney 2001 and Melbourne 2016.